ChengxiHAN/C2F-SemiCD-and-C2FNet/README.md

  ![image-20230415](/picture/WHU-CD.gif)
  ![image-20230415](/picture/LEVIR-CD.gif)

- And also we provide all test results of our HANet in the HANetTestResult!!!!
-Download in HANetTestResult or [Baidu Disk](https://pan.baidu.com/s/1nwPYkqtUIKe90KZoT5VO-A?pwd=2023 ),pwd:2023 😋😋😋
+ And also we provide all test results of our C2F-SemiCD and C2FNet in the output!!!!
+Download in output or [Baidu Disk](),pwd:2023 😋😋😋

 ## Dataset Path Setting
 ```
- LEVIR-CD or WHU-CD
+ LEVIR-CD or WHU-CD  or GoogleGZ-CD
      |—train
           |   |—A
           |   |—B